adriafp/seguim-server/README.md

 # Seguim-Server

-Seguim-Server is a project is about an http-server with a REST framework plus an object database.
+Seguim-Server is a project is about a http-server with a REST framework plus an object database.
 The purpose of this project is to allow developers to implement a very easy and light API Rest.

   - Seguim-server-core: Is the core of the http-server.
   - Seguim-server-db: Is an object database.
 Persisted in binary json and can work in memory or persisted in files.